The phone rang, jolting Kat from her sleep.

 Great, Kat thought, I’m gonna have to explain to Walter why all of the flower beds are ruined after this, aren’t I?

-She grabbed her flashlight out of her pocket and clicked it on in the fading light.
+She grabbed her flashlight out of her pocket and clicked it on in the low lamplight.
 It showed nothing more than familiar bushes and flower patches.
 Trees rustled in the windless air.
 Kat bit her lip and set the flashlight on the bush in front of her.
-She knelt, reaching for her knife in its calf holster.
+She knelt, reaching for her knife in its holster.

 Another low growl rumbled nearby.